cihga39871/Pipelines.jl/docs/src/command_dependency.md

 check_dependency(p::CmdDependency)
 ```

-Usually, it is not necessary because program builder will add necessary `CmdDependency` to `CmdProgram`, and dependency check will be done when running `CmdProgram` by default.
+Usually, it is not necessary when you specify `CmdDependency` in `CmdProgram` because dependency check will be done when running `CmdProgram` by default.

 ## Use with `CmdProgram`